dwyl/learn-hapi/README.md

 Have a look at https://github.com/hapijs/boom for more error response options.
 We will be using these later as we build our app.
 Let's move on to authentication.

+> For a more _user-friendly_ approach to error-handling see: https://github.com/dwyl/hapi-error

 ### Logging with `good`